compomics/QuantPridePep/README.md

 - starting from  *.moff2scan*, input file for moFF are created and stored as *ms2feat_input*

-- running moFF on the *ms2feat_input* file and their corrispondent Thermo raw files
+- run moFF on the *ms2feat_input* file

-- parsing PRIDE mgf file using the Pride java library.
-As output, it creates *.moff2start* file where MS2 spectra details are stored (mz,charge,spectra indexes )

-- merging data contained in .moff2start with the result of moFF *_moFF_result.txt*.
-As output, it creates *_moff_result_ms2id.txt* files that contain the MS1 intensities for all the spectras in the mgf.
+- merging data contained in .mgf.omega.csv with the result of moFF *_moFF_result.txt*.
+As output, it creates *_omega_quant.txt* files that contain the MS1 intensities for all the ionbot identification.
 At this step we also save the output of moFF on all the MS2 spectra recorded in the standard output file of moFF (*_moff_result.txt*)

-- Parsing all the idenfication result contained in the mzTab files of the project  and joining those information with the quantification result found in  *_moff_result_ms2id.txt* files.
-Two types of output are produced: one is still *mzTab* file but with all the quantitive information provided by moFF for each psm and the other is  that contains the same infomation but in simply tab delimited file *.ms1_quant* .

 ---